alexmolas/alexmolas.github.io/_posts/2025-04-09-semantic-unit-testing.md

 # 'passed': False}
 ```

-Basically, we have a method called `multiply` that we want to test.
-Then, we instantiate a `tester` that will use `o3-mini` as a judge.
-Then, we pass the the method `multiply` to the `tester`, which internally will build a prompt containing all the information about `multiply`.
-Finally, the LLM will decide if the method contains any bug.
+Basically, we have want to test the `multiply` function.
+To do so we create a `tester` instance that will use `o3-mini` as a judge.
+Then, we pass the method `multiply` to the `tester`, which internally will build a prompt containing all the information about it.
+Finally, the LLM will decide if the method is correctly implemented or contains a bug.

 # How does it work?

-I've had this project on my todo list for a long time and I never had enough time and motivation to start it, however, some weeks ago [Vincent](https://koaning.io/) released [smartfunc](https://github.com/koaning/smartfunc) (a library to turn docstrings into LLM-functions), and motivated me to start the project, and to be honest I borrowed some design choices from Vincent code.
+I've had this project on my todo list for a long time and I never had enough time and motivation to start it, however, some weeks ago [Vincent](https://koaning.io/) released [smartfunc](https://github.com/koaning/smartfunc) (a library to turn docstrings into LLM-functions), and motivated me to start the project -and to be honest I borrowed some design choices from Vincent code.
 I also used [llm](https://llm.datasette.io/en/stable/index.html) library by [Simon Willison](https://simonwillison.net/) to access different LLM providers easily.

 The `suite` library does the following.

 1. Receives a callable `func` as input.
-2. Reads `func` implementation and docstring (using inspect library).
+2. Reads `func` implementation and docstring (using `inspect` library).
-3. Parses `func` implementation and gets the inner methods used by `func`.
+3. Analyzes the implementation of `func` to identify and extract any functions or methods that it calls internally.
 4. Recursively applies steps 1, 2 and 3 to `func` inner methods (up to some `max_depth`).
-5. This builds a `FuncInfo` object with all the information about `func` we need.
+5. Builds a `FunctionInfo` object with all the information about `func` we need.
-6. Uses `FuncInfo` to build a prompt which is passed to an LLM.
+6. Uses `FunctionInfo` to write a prompt which is passed to an LLM.
 7. The LLM returns a structured output like `{"reasoning": str, "passed" bool}`

 Let's see now how all of these works with a concrete example.
 Imagine we have a method that we use to deal a deck of cards among some players.
 To do so we have a method called `deal_cards` which implementation is below.